chloe almeda pottery

 Vashon Island Spring Studio Tour

-(May 3, 4 & 10, 11—completed)
+(May 3, 4 & 10, 11— completed)

 Vashon Island Dockton Art Walk

-(August 30 & 31—in preparation for)
+(August 30 & 31 — completed)

 Vashon Island Winter Studio Tour